What Every Motorist Should Know About Vehicle Defects

 Of course, even if you regularly review all recalls, you could still end up in an auto accident caused by a mechanical defect.
 If this happens, consult with a personal injury attorney to determine the best recourse.
 A seasoned lawyer won’t be afraid to hold the auto manufacturer accountable and protect your interests during every stage of the claims process.

-If you were hurt in an auto accident that was the result of a manufacturing defect, turn to the compassionate team at Watts and Pepicelli, P.C.
 Based in Meadville, PA, this firm provides comprehensive counsel in a variety of practice areas.
 In addition to personal injury law, they practice criminal defense, estate planning, school law, and property law.
 Visit their website to schedule an initial consultation, or call (814) 336-4000.

 After an accident, you might hear the terms personal injury and bodily injury used interchangeably, especially in the context of seeking compensation for your damages.